Camera Basics for the New Photographer

 Lenses and Perspective

 Exercises to get started

-Full Participation students engage in an interactive online classroom experience that includes instructor-led group discussions and detailed, personalized guidance for the duration of the workshop (one week).
+Full Participation students engage in an interactive online classroom experience that includes instructor-led group discussions and detailed, personalized guidance for the duration of the workshop.
 Full participation students post their assignments in the forum and receive critique each week.
 They also have lifetime access to a Workshop Alumni forum for continued peer discussion after the course concludes.

 Study Along students have access to all materials and are able to view all content and conversation in the main workshop forum.
 They also receive access to their own private Study Along subforum for peer study groups and image shares.
 Study along students will not be able to ask the instructor questions or request instructor feedback on their assignments, but they can follow along with instructor critiques of the Full Participation assignments.